-California Administrative Code §20712(e) dictates that any proposed ballot designation that indicates the candidate is a member of the state or county central committee of a political party, or an officer of a state or county central committee of a political party is improper and does not constitute an elective office.
+California Administrative Code §20712(e) dictates that any proposed ballot designation which indicates that the candidate is a member of the state or county central committee of a political party, or an officer of a state or county central committee of a political party, are improper and do not constitute elective offices.

-Appendix H. Supporting Documentation Justifying Proposed Ballot Designations
+Appendix K. Supporting Documentation Justifying Proposed Ballot Designations